 Fresh air and green surroundings make all the difference.
-Take a walk outside (nope, the indoor track doesn't count here) and you'll experience greater body satisfaction, reports another study in Body Image.
-Grab a friend, bring your pup or simply soak up the sounds of the chirping birds by yourself.
-Set a calendar event if you need a reminder to make the extra steps a routine.
+Take a walk outside (nope, the indoor track doesn't count here) and you'll experience greater body satisfaction, according to another study published in Body Image.
+Grab a friend, bring your pup, or simply soak up the sounds of the chirping birds by yourself.
+Set a calendar event if you need a reminder to take the extra steps a routine.

 Fact: "Fat" is not a feeling.
-(It’s also not worth fearing!
-Check out 11 reasons fat is actually good for you.)
-“Many of us use the word 'fat' to describe an emotional state.
+"Many of us use the word 'fat' to describe an emotional state.
 Practice using words to describe your feelings that are not about your appearance," Brennan says.
 Instead of "I feel so fat after lunch," dig in and pinpoint your real emotions, such as "I'm worried that other people will be critical about me at my afternoon meeting."

-You've likely done it for your mom and your plus one.
-Now it's time for you.
-“Catalog the qualities you adore about yourself and keep this letter or list handy for days when you're feeling less-than-stellar," Raimo says.
+You've likely done it for your mom and for your significant other.
+Now it's time to do the same for yourself.
+"Catalog the qualities you adore about yourself and keep this letter or list handy for days when you're feeling less-than-stellar," Raimo says.

 No one expects you to feel as confident as Nicki Minaj every single day.
 "Allow yourself to have difficult thoughts and feelings without feeling like you need to solve them or fix them right at that moment," Brennan says.
-Divert yourself to something else, if needed (take out your journal or give your BFF a call), and focus your energy and time on the things that are valuable and meaningful in your life.
+Divert yourself to something else, if needed (some good options are to take out your journal or to give your BFF a call), and focus your energy and time on the things that are valuable and meaningful in your life.

 "The more you invest in things that take you towards a life worth living, the more distance you will get from using your body as an object to control," Brennan says.